Get insider access

 Compared To Other TVs

-The Sony BRAVIA 3 is a decent TV, but it doesn't do anything that separates it from the crowd of other entry-level models.
-It doesn't have a local dimming feature, and its native contrast is terrible, so blacks are gray most of the time, and HDR content isn't very impactful.
-Its SDR brightness is good enough to overcome some glare in a room with the lights on.
+The Sony BRAVIA 3 is an unremarkable TV.
+It doesn't do anything that separates it from the crowd of other entry-level models.
+It doesn't have a local dimming feature, and its black levels are terrible, so blacks are gray most of the time, and HDR content isn't very impactful.
+Its SDR brightness is decent enough to overcome some glare in a room with the lights on.
 However, its handling of direct reflections, such as from lights placed in front of the screen, limits its usefulness in a bright room.
 It's also very limited with modern gaming features, so it's not a good option if you're looking for a TV to pair with your modern console or gaming PC.
 If you don't need modern gaming features but still want a TV that looks good overall, you're better off buying a TV like the cheaper Hisense U6/U6N, as that TV has a local dimming feature that provides significantly better contrast.
-If you do need modern gaming features, you can even get the fully-featured Hisense U7N for around the same cost as the BRAVIA 3.
+If you do need modern gaming features, you can even get the fully-featured Hisense U7N or the TCL QM7/QM751G QLED for around the same cost as the BRAVIA 3.

 For more options, check out our recommendations for the best TVs under $1,000, the best 65-inch TVs, and the best TVs for gaming.